 The only way to appear in this section of the results is to have a verified Google My Business listing.

 Getting one set up isn’t too difficult but to get the most value from it be sure to learn how to optimize your Google My Business page.

 You can advertise to show up higher in the local results using Google Ads as well.
 That’s what these businesses are doing below.

 There are a ton of additional features that appear in the search results depending on the query.
 The following 16 are the most common that show up.
 The icon is the unique icon used in Ahrefs to identify them.

 Google creates answers to searcher’s questions by pulling information from your web page (and sometimes images from others), and displaying it directly on the SERP as a rich snippet.
 These featured snippets (also known the Google answer box) are pulled from the HTML code of one of the top 10 ranking pages.

-While you can prevent Google from using your page’s content as a source for a featured snippet there is no way to force Google to grant them to you.
+While you can prevent Google from using your page’s content as a source for a featured snippet using the no-snippet tag, there is no way to force Google to grant them to you.

 You can stack the deck in your favor by structuring your content in a meaningful way that is easy for the search algorithms to understand though.
 You can learn more about how to find and obtain featured snippets here.

 Image packs trigger anytime Google thinks that visual content is valuable to the searcher.
 They can appear anywhere on the SERP and may take up a SERP position as a scrollable horizontal row of images.
 Clicking one of these images will redirect the searcher to the result on Google Images (not necessarily your site).